A Guide to Arriving in Amsterdam: Language, People, Culture, and More!

 A fear of strangers just isn’t Dutch.
 They are encouraged to get out of the house and do things as much as possible.
 As a result of this, they are generally way more at ease in social situations than other cultures and are great at making conversations in a relaxed manner.

-They are so social in fact, that they need to organise themselves to make sure they can fit everyone in to their active weeks.
+Dutch people are so social in fact, that they need to organise themselves to make sure they can fit everyone into their active weeks.

-This is great and it’s something that I feel I will take a little of with me in future, now that I had finally embraced the agenda lifestyle out of necessity to socialise on their level.
-I did indeed eventually (grudgingly) arrange to meet people several weeks in advance so that we could hang out.
+This is great and it’s something that I feel I have taken a little of with me, after finally embracing the agenda lifestyle out of necessity to socialise on the Dutch’s level.
+I did indeed eventually arrange to meet people several weeks in advance so that we could hang out.

-There’s a certain advantage to being organised in this way: it forces you to be more social and interact more than most of us in the western world do with TV nights in, hours wasting time online, and lack of coordination with those you want to see properly.
+There’s a certain advantage to being organised in this way: it forces you to be more social and interact more.
+Most of us in the western world lose time with TV nights in, hours spent surfing online, and lack of coordination with those we want to see properly.

-Although I also have a great love for serendipity and spontaneity, so I’ll always try to leave my immediate calendar open now that I’ll be living among other cultures again.
+Although I also have a great love for serendipity and spontaneity, so I’ve tried to leave my immediate calendar open when living among other cultures.

-But once I stopped fighting the very idea of agendas and organising far in advance and learned to go with the flow and use a calendar app more frequently on my smartphone, I did get into their agendas.
+Once I stopped fighting the very idea of organising far in advance and learned to go with the flow, I did get into their agendas.
 I had to work hard to convince them that I was worth getting to know, but I was successful and through this, I can now call several Dutch people good friends of mine.

 Speaking the language definitely enriched my experience there.
-It showed them that (despite my dash through the country so quickly) I was serious about getting to know them, and if I made that investment in them, then perhaps it was worth giving me the benefit of the doubt and investing in finding out more about me too.
+It showed them that I was serious about getting to know them, and then perhaps it was worth investing time in finding out more about me too.

 So I did finally make some good friends, several of which I was sad to have to say goodbye to.

 Thanks Amsterdam.
-It was only two months, but like in the main photo of the post I feel a little part of me can now say I amsterdam.
+It was only two months, but I feel a little part of me can now say I amsterdam.